Bubobubobubobubo/sardine-vscode/README.md

 # Sardine VSCode extension

 This is a Visual Studio Code extension for [Sardine](https://sardine.raphaelforment.fr).
-This extension is largely based on [vscode-foxdot](https://github.com/yasuyuky/vscode-foxdot).
-The extension is capable of:

-- starting `sardine`.
+Consider it as a work in progress.
+This extension can:

+- start/stop a `sardine` live coding session.
-- sending lines or blocks of code to the interpreter.
+- send line(s) to the interpreter easily.
-- shutting down itself (?)
+- display logs and errors.

+Some keys are configured by default but use your favorite keybindings and be mindful of possible conflicts with other packages/extensions.

 ## Commands